 The composition scanners of many of the Mollusc Species run from 1 through to 7 however parasol, bulb, capsule and reel mollusc have all had three sub-species discovered and all with a sequence of 1 to 3.
 Therefore we would presume on the balance of probabilities that we are unlikely to find more sub-species.

 However the other varieties of mollusc apart from the newly discovered Globe mollusc all have gaps in their sequences and therefore potentially have additional subspecies to find.

-Most mollusc species have 7 sub species and the sequence numbers from the composition scanner run from 1 to 7 but torus mollusc sequence runs from 2 to 6 suggesting that there may be two additional varieties, perhaps and Albulum an a Croceum variety,
+Most mollusc species have 7 sub species and the sequence numbers from the composition scanner run from 1 to 7 but torus mollusc sequence runs from 2 to 6 suggesting that there may be two additional varieties, perhaps an Albulum or a Croceum variety.

 There is a gap in the sequence suggesting that perhaps there could be a Viride Squid mollusc and there is also potentially an un-found Croceum Variety

 The bullet mollusc looks like it might have two as yet detected sub species between the Viride and Rubeum Varieties

 The Bell molluscs also have two potential missing varieties in the sequence.
 The Bell molluscs can be found in a number of regions.

 Anomaly classification by the Composition scanner is not as clear cut as with molluscs and we scan see for example that the E-Type and K type Anomalies share a range with some being out of sequence but it is possible to identify gaps.

 The K09-Type Anomaly appears to be missing from the nomenclature and from the sequence so we think there is a very good chance that this remains to be found.
 K Type anomalies are found in a number of different regions Found by Irenicus Benzarius